scribe-org/Scribe-Data/CONTRIBUTING.md

 python setup.py egg_info
 ```

-Run this command every time you make any change to the code to reflect in the scribe-data command:
+Note that you may need to run this command every time you make any change to the code to have them be reflected in the development Scribe-Data:

 ```bash
 pip install -e .
 ```